 About the Calculator / Features

-Rule of 72 calculator effortlessly calculates the approximate time period in which the investment amount gets doubled up.
+Rule of 72 calculators effortlessly calculates the approximate time period in which the investment amount gets doubled up.
 The user has to provide the rate of interest only.

 How to Calculate using Calculator

-The user has to insert the following data into the calculator for getting an instant result of the calculation
+The user has to insert the following data into the calculator to get an instant result of the calculation.

 It is the expected rate of return for an investment